Indian Navy participates in world's largest international maritime exercise - www.lokmattimes.com

 New Delhi, June 29 Indian Navy's indigenous stealth frigate INS Shivalik, mission deployed to the South China Sea ...

-New Delhi, June 29 Indian Navy's indigenous stealth frigate INS Shivalik, mission deployed to the South China Sea and the Pacific Ocean, is participating in the 29th edition of the biennial Rim of the Pacific (RIMPAC) exercise, the world's largest international maritime exercise, being held in Hawaii.
+New Delhi, June 29 Indian Navy's indigenous stealth frigate INS Shivalik, mission deployed to the South China Sea and the Pacific Ocean, has arrived at Pearl Harbour to participate in the 29th edition of the biennial Rim of the Pacific (RIMPAC), the world's largest international maritime exercise, being held in Hawaii.

 According to the US Navy, approximately 29 nations, 40 surface ships, three submarines, 14 national land forces, over 150 aircraft and more than 25,000 personnel will train and operate in and around the Hawaiian Islands during the exercise -- being held under the theme of 'Partners: Integrated and Prepared' - which runs until August 1.